zibler/blog/2021-02/colemak.md

 It is likely that I will be typing colemak all week.
 In fact, it has been about a week since I typed QWERTY last.
 I do notice that if I start typing fast, my fingers tend to go back to QWERTY.

+Today I went back to https://www.ratatype.com/.
+This is a website I had used to test and train my typing.
+I took a test, just to see how good (or bad!)
+I was doing.
+My speed was 39.4 wpm whereas my best speed on this site was 68.9 wpm, almost 30 wpm less than my best.
+This is about half the speed I could do before.
+Anyhow, I just wanted to see and compare against an old baseline.

 and if you are wondering....yes...I wrote this with colemak